 VDS Setup has the ability to connect a new deployment to an existing AD structure.
 These instruction cover that option in detail.

 This article does not stand-alone, rather it is a detailed explanation of an alternative to the New AD option covered in the WVD Deployment Guide

 Active Directory type

-The next section defines to make is the Active Directory deployment type for the VDS deployment.
+The next section defines the Active Directory deployment type for the VDS deployment.
 In this guide we will select Existing Windows Server Active Directory, which will leverage an AD structure that already exists.

 Existing AD network